Universal Technical Institute Reviews

 -

-Reviewed by: pat l, Certificate in on September 11th, 2010 featured
+Reviewed by: pat l, Certificate featured

 my son went to mmi in orlando. it was a tough 14 mths, but for a kid that wasn't a "motor head" growing up he did great. he learned alot and made some great friends from all over the country.
 He now works full time as a marine tech. he also is able to sell boats just by talking about the motors in them.
 I agree it was expensive but i feel that it was the best thing to do, go away from home and live on his own for that year.
 I would do it all over again.
 He still keeps in contact with the teachers when he has a problem...